MateoBodon/fjs-dealias-portfolio/README.md

 ## Citation

 Fan, J., Johnstone, I. M., & Sun, Q. (2018).
-Eigenvalue shrinkage estimation of large covariance matrices. *Journal of the Royal Statistical Society: Series B (Statistical Methodology)*.
+Eigenvalue shrinkage estimation of large covariance matrices. *Journal of the Royal Statistical Society: Series B (Statistical Methodology)*, 80(4), 671–701. doi:10.1111/rssb.12263.
+The balanced MANOVA design weights (c1=J, c2=1) and the weekly risk identity referenced in this repository are summarized in `METHODS.md`.